polynote/polynote/docs-site/docs/docs/index.md

 When you're ready, check out the [User Guide](basic-usage.md) for more information.
 Or if you need to customize your installation, head over to the [configuration](server-configuration.md) section.

+If you'd like to contribute to Polynote, check out the [Developing with Polynote](development.md) section.